LordBubblesDev/NxFileViewer/README.md

 ## Credits

-- Special thanks to [Arch Leaders](https://github.com/ArchLeaders) for starting baseline work to port NxFileViewer to Avalonia.
+- Special thanks to [Arch Leaders](https://github.com/ArchLeaders) for startin the baseline work to port NxFileViewer to Avalonia.
 - Special thanks to [TKMM](https://github.com/TKMM-Team/Tkmm) from which the design is inspired.
 - Special thanks to [Myster-Tee](https://github.com/Myster-Tee) for the original [NxFileViewer](https://github.com/Myster-Tee/NxFileViewer) from which most of the code was used to make this Avalonia version.
 - Special thanks to [Thealexbarney](https://github.com/Thealexbarney) for his powerful and easy to use [LibHac](https://github.com/Thealexbarney/LibHac) library.